jobgkj/podfam_research_project_XCT_Anlaysis/xct_defect_detection/README.md

 ## STEP 4 — PSEUDO-LABEL GENERATION (WEAK SUPERVISION)

-Bernsen’s local thresholding results are used to generate **pseudo-labels** for training deep learning models.
+Bernsen's local thresholding results are used to generate **pseudo-labels** for training deep learning models.

 Post-processing includes:
 - Morphological opening and closing